sameer2800/Lightoj-Solutions/README.md

 W - stands for winning , L stands for loosing and number represents number of marbles present.

+solution 1078 :

+we need to find minimum length of a string that contains only 'X' and that string should be divisible by 'K' and this is possible for every K such that k % 2 != 0 and k %5 != 0.

+we are given k and X.
+now take temp =X , length = 1,mul = 10

+while(temp % k != 0)
+	temp += X*mul
+	length++;
+	mul *= 10

+as value of temp can be greater than max value of int, we should think in a better way. now instead of maintaining temp, maintain temp % k. for example, k =111, X =3
+111 % 3 =( 100 % 3 + 11 % 3) % 3
+take another variable namely mod = X % k

+while(mod != 0)
+	mod = (X*mul % k + mod )% k
+	length++
+	mul = (mul *10) % k

+length gives us the result

 solution 1087 :

 size of each group atleast can be 3.